ebiwd/EBI-Pattern-library/index.md

 We've taken care to make the implementation very passive, so if you don't want to use these features they won't likely get in your way.

-The easiest way to implement the style guide is to <a href="https://ebiwd.github.io/EBI-Pattern-library/sample-site/">download the EBI boilerplate</a> -- use those HTML files as a template for your own pages.
+The easiest way to implement the style guide is to <a href="/EBI-Pattern-library/patterns/sample-pages/">follow the EBI boilerplate</a> -- use those HTML files as a template for your own pages.
 It contains the HTML for the EBI header, footer, place holders for your project name/logo and page content.
+And be sure to <a href="/EBI-Pattern-library/patterns/page-structure/" class="readmore">read up on the EMBL-EBI page strucutre</a>

 ## Framework components